 If you plan to work in a part-time job while you study, you will need to apply for a free Tax File Number (TFN).
 A TFN is your personal reference number in the Australian tax system, and most employers will require this number before you commence work.

 You can read more information about TFN, and lodge your application on the Australian Taxation Office's website.

 If you will be working and you hold a student visa, it's also important to keep in mind your student visa conditions related to working.

 Sign up for social programs, sports & clubs

 Adelaide is a compact city, so it's easy to start exploring everything it has to offer.
-For an introduction to Adelaide, including events and ideas for things to do, check out the Adelaide City Council's student website.
+For an introduction to Adelaide, including events and ideas for things to do, check out the Adelaide City Council's student guide.

 Supermarkets and shopping